-Daniel - Prevention Specialist
+Daniel - Executive Director

 Daniel credits two educators at his high school in Richmond with helping him choose social services as his career path.
 His goal is to replicate the kindness and compassion that he was shown by people towards him in his youth, with other young people in Richmond.
 He acknowldges that he is fortunate enough to have an amazing group of family and friends around him in any time of need.
 His favourite superhero he would like to be when he grows up is his Grandmother.

 Clarence was born in Hong Kong and came to Canada in 1997.

 Clarence has been working at RASS since October 1997 approaching the 25th anniversary with RASS next year, 2022.

 Clarence is the Program Coordinator who manages and coordinates the Community Prevention Services within RASS.
 This includes the Community and School Prevention, Supporting Families, Supporting Youth Program, School’s Out and Foundry Community Engagement and Peer Support.

 Richmond is the home of Clarence and his family ever since he started his career with Richmond Addiction Services.
 He has the passion to contribute his expertise in making Richmond a better place to live.